 Rhododendron Photos, Facts, and Care Tips

 May is rhododendron month where I live.
 The flower buds on the rhododendron bushes open, producing beautiful, showy blossoms and a gorgeous display of color.
-This is a wonderful time of year for gardeners, photographers and everyone else who loves rhododendrons.
+This is a wonderful time of year for gardeners, photographers, and everyone else who loves the plants.

 All rhododendrons belong to the genus Rhododendron.
 The genus is the first part of the scientific name of a living thing.
-There is a huge variety of plants within the Rhododendron genus, however, and in addition the different varieties easily hybridize, which can make classification difficult.
-Plant breeders frequently create new hybrids to produce rhododendrons with interesting characteristics.
-Cultivated rhododendrons are generally identifiied by descriptive names such as Pink Pearl, Saffron Queen and Paprika Spiced.
+There is a huge variety of plants in the Rhododendron genus.
+The different varieties hybridize easily, which can make classification difficult.
+Plant breeders frequently create new hybrids to produce flowers with interesting characteristics.
+Cultivated plants are generally identified by descriptive and sometimes attractive names such as Pink Pearl, Saffron Queen, and Paprika Spiced.